 What is glue ear?

 Glue ear means that the middle ear is filled with fluid that looks like glue.
 It can affect one or both ears.
-The fluid dampens the vibrations of the eardrum and tiny bones (ossicles) created by sound.
-The cochlea receives dampened vibrations and so the volume of the hearing is turned down.
+The fluid has a deadening effect on the vibrations of the eardrum and tiny bones (ossicles) created by sound.
+These affected vibrations are received by the cochlea and so the volume of the hearing is turned down.
 Glue ear usually occurs in young children but it can develop at any age.
 Glue ear is sometimes called otitis media with effusion (OME).

 What causes glue ear?